Two-grid Penalty Approximation Scheme for Doubly Reflected BSDEs: Experimental results

 Since Corollary~\ref{cor:final} predicts an \(O(\Delta t^{1/2})\) convergence rate in the \(Z\)-independent case under the coupling \(\lambda\asymp \Delta t^{-1/2}\), this experiment tests whether the observed error behaves like \(n^{-1/2}\).
 In addition to the measured errors, we fit a curve of the form \(Cn^{-1/2}\) to the observed relative errors.

 \item \textbf{Penalty sweep at fixed \(n\).} Fixing \(n=200\), we vary the penalty parameter according to

 for several values of \(a\).
-Although the asymptotic error analysis suggests \(a=1/2\) as the natural balancing choice, this second experiment is intended to assess the finite-resolution sensitivity of the method to the penalty level and to determine whether the asymptotic balancing regime is already visible at the tested resolutions. \end{enumerate}
+The second experiment is intended to assess the finite-resolution sensitivity of the method to the penalty level and to determine whether the worst case balancing effect is visible for the example at hand. \end{enumerate} The forward process is sampled using the Euler--Maruyama scheme under the Black--Scholes model with $m=n$.